 Grant funding for Service League is as diversified as our membership.
 Grants are awarded to agencies that help infants, children, the elderly, individuals with disabilities or medical needs, and those that are economically disadvantaged.
 Agencies that benefit or support our safety services and the culture and arts in our community are also recipients of our funding.
 We have also provided help for our four-legged furry friends as well.

-Service League has awarded over $1,244,000 in grants to area non-profit agencies in Lake, Geauga and Ashtabula counties.
+Service League has awarded over $1,490,828 in grants to area non-profit agencies in Lake, Geauga and Ashtabula counties.
 Grant applications will now only be accepted via our online application.
-Applications for the fall funding period are due July 1 – 31, 2017, and will be awarded in November, 2017.
-Grant applications for the spring funding period are due December 1 – 31, 2017 and will be awarded in April, 2018.
+Applications for the fall funding period will only be accepted July 1 – 31, 2023, and will be awarded in November, 2023.
+Grant applications for the spring funding period will only be accepted December 1 – 31, 2023 and will be awarded in April, 2024.
 All area non-profit agencies that meet the criteria are encouraged to submit grant requests.

 For further information, please Rita Combs or Rita Antalovich at email@example.com